tduffield/confluence-pod/README.md

 ### Behavior
 #### Cross-note Links
 You can include links to other notes.
 If that note is also published (e.g., the node frontmatter has a pageId), this pod _should_ properly create the `<ac:link>`.
 Otherwise, we leave the default `<a>` link which gets stripped out by Confluence, leaving just the text.
 #### Image Attachments
 I will upload any referenced images from `./assets` as attachments and convert the `<img>` element to `<ac:image>`.

+#### Info Block
+If you set `includeNote` in your config to `true`, this plugin will prepend an info block to the top of your page indicating that this note was exported from Dendron and that changes made to the page directly may be overwritten.
+On a personal note, I added this functionality when I had a co-worker get mad that changes he made got overwritten.

 ## Installation